Sienci-Labs/Resources/vortex/assembly/ytsb-vx-electronics.md

 Now plug the 2 included rotary switch motor cables Y1 and Y2 into the connectors on the **right** side of the PCB.

-*<em>Insert the rotary switch sensor cable into the smaller white connector closer to the middle of the PCB if you have limit switches installed.</em>
+\**Insert the rotary switch sensor cable into the smaller white connector closer to the middle of the PCB if you have limit switches installed.*

 <img class="aligncenter size-medium wp-image-5487" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p56_2.0_Remove-Y-Axis-Cables-850x532.jpg" alt="" width="850" height="532" />

 On your LongBoard, locate and unplug both **Y1 motor** and **Y2 motor** cables, and the **Y axis limit switch (Ylim)** cable.

-*<em>If you don't have limit switches installed on your machine, there's no limit switch cable for you to relocate.</em>
+\**If you don't have limit switches installed on your machine, there's no limit switch cable for you to relocate.*

 <img class="aligncenter size-medium wp-image-5488" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p57_Reconnect-Y-Axis-Cables-850x532.jpg" alt="" width="850" height="532" />

 Plug both Y1 and Y2 rotary switch motor cables into the LongBoard.

-<em>*Plug the rotary switch sensor cable back into the connection labelled Ylim if you have limit switches installed.</em>
+\**Plug the rotary switch sensor cable back into the connection labelled Ylim if you have limit switches installed.*

 <img class="aligncenter size-medium wp-image-5489" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p58_Install-Y-Axis-Cables-850x533.jpg" alt="" width="850" height="533" />

 Plug both Y1 motor and Y2 motor cables into the **left** side of the PCB.

-<em>*Plug the Y axis limit switch cable into the smaller white connector closest to the edge of the PCB if you have limit switches installed.</em>
+\**Plug the Y axis limit switch cable into the smaller white connector closest to the edge of the PCB if you have limit switches installed.*

 <img class="wid aligncenter wp-image-5490 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p59_Header-17-850x201.jpg" alt="" width="850" height="201" />